IanFinlayson/exploring-cs/chapter06.md

     print("Got it!")
 ```

 However, this is clearly kind of repetitive.
-It also isn\'t sustainable,
+It also isn't sustainable,
 if we wanted to write a program that would guess a number from 1 to 100,
 that would be a lot of typing!
 Instead we should use a loop.